maskedcoder/CartoonJS/README.markdown

         </body>
     </html>

-The css file only necessary for the default interface.
+The css file is only necessary for the default interface.

 Here is an example of a simple animation: